We can rebuild it. We have the technology. We can make it better than it was. Better, stronger, faster…

 Now located just above the Timeline, the Audio & opacity menu allows you to adjust the audio levels (of an audio or video layer) and/or the opacity levels (of a text or video layer).

 In the Classic editor, you can turn audio levels on for any clip by clicking the three-dots menu next to the track name.
 In the New editor, you can still turn audio levels on and off, but you’ll do so from just above your Timeline and then adjust inside the large tracks.

 Both audio and opacity levels work in the same basic way.

 First click on the clip from the Timeline to select it.
-(You’ll know it’s selected when you see the purple or blue box.)
-Then in the menu right above your Timeline, turn audio levels on by clicking Levels off > Audio.
+(You’ll know it’s selected when you see the purple box.)
+Then in the menu right above your Timeline, turn audio levels on by clicking Audio & opacity > Show audio level.

-With the audio levels turned on, you’ll now see the audio waveform displayed over the audio or video clip.
+With the audio levels shown, you’ll now see the audio waveform displayed over the audio or video clip.
 Drag existing points to adjust the volume, or click anywhere on the blue line to add new points.

-To adjust the opacity levels of a text or video layer, follow the same instructions above, only starting by clicking Levels off > Opacity.
+To adjust the opacity levels of a text or video layer, follow the same instructions above, only starting by clicking Audio & opacity > Show opacity level.

 7. Fade audio in and out through the Clip editor